tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### WHERE

-- Filters records that fulfill a specified condition
+- Filters records that fulfill a specified condition.

 ```sql
 SELECT